Hero Image

 While a great deal is understood about the need for a “signal 2” to activate T cell function, the majority of our knowledge is derived from the biology of CD28, the paradigmatic costimulatory receptor.
 Currently 4 of 6 FDA-approved CAR T cell products contain 41BB, a protein whose regulatory circuitry is less defined.
 Both clinical and pre-clinical data confirm that 41BB signaling directs unique cellular circuitry with important implications for T cell function, most notably that 41BB-based CAR T cells persist for longer as memory cells.

-Structure-driven design of novel synthetic receptors
+Structure-based design of synthetic immunoregulatory proteins

-Structure-driven design of novel synthetic receptors
+Structure-based design of synthetic immunoregulatory proteins

 Interactions between engineered and endogenous immune cells and proteins